aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/svg-path-data/_index.md

 type: docs
 weight: 30
 aliases: /net/drawing-basics/svg-path-data
-lastmod: "2020-12-15"
+lastmod: 2021-10-05
-description: SVG Lines, SVG Paths, Draw an Arc in SVG, Draw Bézier Curves, Quadratic Bézier Curves, Cubic Bezier curve
+description: This article shows how the paths can be used to drawing various outlines or shapes by combining SVG lines, SVG arcs and Bezier curves.
+The group of commands for the SVG path making is described here.
+description: svg path data, svg lines, svg paths, svg arc, draw Bézier curves, Bézier curves, cubic Bezier curve, quadratic Bézier curve
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />

 The `<path>` element allows you to draw the outlines of shapes by combining lines, curves, and arcs.
-It is a versatile and flexible SVG element for creating both simple and complex open and closed paths.
+It is a versatile and flexible SVG element for creating both simple and complex open and closed SVG paths.
 The  `<path>` element determines by one attribute - **d**.
+Thus, a path definition includes a `<path>` element which contains a `d="(SVG path data)"` attribute.

 The following groups of commands inhere to **d** attribute: